SamHulme1/the-dungeon-maze/README.md

 1. [HTML5](https://www.w3schools.com/html/default.asp) To create the structure and the content of the website

 2. [CSS3](https://www.w3schools.com/css/) To create the style for the website and its content

+3. [JAVASCRIPT](https://www.w3schools.com/js/)To create the functionality for the website
 ---
 ### Tools and libraries: